mattgonzalez/Direct2DDemoPlugin/README.md

 # Overview

-This is a Windows VST3 plugin for demonstrating Direct2D rendering with JUCE and measuring performance.
+This is a Windows VST3 plugin demonstrating animated Direct2D rendering with JUCE.
 The plugin editor displays a stereo frequency spectrum and painting statistics.
 The plugin can switch between the standard JUCE software renderer, Direct2D rendering, or Direct2D rendering from a background thread.

 ![Direct2D-big-120FPS](https://github.com/mattgonzalez/Direct2DDemoPlugin/assets/1240735/d6911be8-2081-4397-9e86-13c3a61137fa)